leomcelroy/cad-in-1-hour/README.md

 This is very similar to how we were rendering our 2D distance fields.

-As we demonstrated before there are lots of tools which use these types (SDFs, voxels, meshes) of geometric representations but typical solid modelling CAD tools do something different let's dig into what.
+As we demonstrated before there are lots of tools which use these types (SDFs, voxels, meshes) of geometric representations but typical solid modeling CAD tools do something different let's dig into what.

 ### Some (convoluted) CAD History

-Solid modelling CAD tools standard for mechanical design can be defined by two technologies which constitute their "kernels": Boundary Representations (B-Reps) and geometric constraint solvers.
+Solid modeling CAD tools standard for mechanical design can be defined by two technologies which constitute their "kernels": Boundary Representations (B-Reps) and geometric constraint solvers.

 B-Reps were introduced by Ian Braid in the 1970s while he was a PhD student at Cambridge University's Computet-Aided Design Group.